SamΒ·2026-03-25Β·11 min read

 The Ministry of Finance Tightens

-The combination of monetary tightening and lending restrictions was lethal.
-Hoshi and Kashyap (2004) argue that the policy reversal was both too late and too abrupt; the BOJ had maintained easy conditions for too long, and then tightened too aggressively, turning a potential soft landing into a crash.
+Hoshi and Kashyap (2004) argue that the policy reversal was both too late and too abrupt.
+The BOJ had maintained easy conditions for too long, and then tightened too aggressively, converting a potential soft landing into a crash.

 The Crash